Janpot/fantastiq/README.md

 Only allow unique jobs to be added to the queue.
 When `unique` is of type `String`, the value under `data` with that key is considered as the priary key for uniqueness.
+Adding jobs that don't contain this key or that don't have a string value for this key will result in an error.

 <hr>